opencv/opencv/modules/core/doc/basic_structures.rst

 --------------
 .. cpp:function:: int Mat::depth(void) const

-    Returns matrix element depth
+    Returns the matrix element depth.

-The method returns the matrix element depth id, i.e. the type of each individual channel.
-For example, for 16-bit signed 3-channel array the method will return ``CV_16S`` .
-The complete list of matrix types:
+The method returns the matrix element depth id (the type of each individual channel).
+For example, for a 16-bit signed 3-channel array, the method returns ``CV_16S`` .
+A complete list of matrix types:

 * ``CV_8U``     - 8-bit unsigned integers ( ``0..255``     )